melezhik/Sparrow6/documentation/development.md

 * `os()` - mnemonic name of underlying operation system.

+Python, Bash specific:

 - You need to use `from sparrow6lib import *` in Python to import helpers functions.

 - In Bash these functions are represented by variables, e.g. $root_dir, $os, so on.

 # Recognizable OS list

+Sparrow provides an `os()` helper function which returns a mnemonic name for underlying OS where tasks are exectuted.

+Following is the list of recognizable OS:

 * alpine
 * amazon